Dysgraphia: Motor

 Motor dysgraphia (sometimes called peripheral dysgraphia) is due to deficient fine motor skills, poor dexterity, poor muscle tone or unspecified motor clumsiness.
 Motor dysgraphia impairs both motor patterns and motor memory.
 Letter formation may be acceptable in very short samples of writing, but this requires extreme effort and an unreasonable amount of time to accomplish, and it cannot be sustained for a significant length of time, as it can cause arthritis-like tensing of the hand.
 Overall, their written work is poor to illegible even if copied by sight from another document, and drawing is impaired.
 Oral spelling for these individuals is normal, and their finger tapping speed is below normal.
 This shows that there are problems within the fine motor skills of these individuals.
 People with developmental coordination disorder may be dysgraphic and motor-dysgraphia may serve as a marker of dyspraxia.
 Motor-dysgraphics struggle with proper finger grip and writing is often slanted due to holding a pen or pencil incorrectly.
 Average writing speed is slower than that of non-dysgrapic individuals, but this seems to improve with age.
-Motor skill deficits appears to be a common cause of dysgraphia; 78% of children with the disorder present kinematic difficulties, while 58% of them display issues with pressure skills.
+Motor skill deficits appears to be a common cause of dysgraphia; a study using digital tablets to measure various components of dysgraphic children's writing found that 78% of children with the disorder present kinematic difficulties, while 58% of them display issues with exerting pressure.

 Spatial

 A person with spatial dysgraphia has an impairment in the understanding of space.
 This impaired spatial perception causes illegible spontaneously written work, illegible copied work, abnormal spacing between letters and majorly impaired drawing abilities.
 They have normal oral spelling and normal finger tapping speed, suggesting that this subtype is not fine motor based.
-Symptoms in actuality may vary in presentation from what is listed here.
-Spatial dysgraphia may develop in individuals with lesions on the right hemisphere of the brain.